Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Tweens & Timers Functions.md

 ### cancelTimer(tag)
 Cancels the <ins>timer</ins> that is currently running.

-- `tag` - The timer tag name to be used.
+- `tag` - The timer tag name to be currently used.

 ### cancelTween(tag)
 Cancels the <ins>tween</ins> that is running.